-Course name: History of Great Britain - Selected Chapters

-UKHI2b/15

-- 1. Attendance students are expected to attend each class according to the schedule.
-Should the student miss three or more classes, he/she will not receive credits for the course no matter what his/her overall results are on the test(s).
-The student must be on time for class. - 2.
-Active participation, completed homework assignments students are required to come on each seminar prepared and do their best with respect to active participation in seminar sessions.
-Students are expected to bring their own copies of the required materials and complete the assigned tasks and exercises.
-Should you fail to bring your own copy or a completed home assignment for a particular seminar, you will be marked as absent.

-Continuous assessment - students will take 2 tests.
-There will not be any re-take tests.

-Final assessment - students must get 65 % after calculating a total of all the tests.

-The final grade for the course will be based on the following grading scale:
+~ University: P. J. Safá rik University in Košice Faculty: Faculty of A urts Course ID: KAaA/ UKHI2b/15 Course name: History of Great Britain - Selected Chapters Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 3.
+Course level: I. Prerequisities: student miss three or ther overall results are 2.
+Active participatio seminar prepared and are expected to bring exercises.
+Should you seminar, you will be 3.
+Continuous assessme Final assessment - st The final grade for th A 93-100% B 86-92% C 78-85% D 72-77% E 65-71% FX 64 and less. uation: ents are expected to attend each class according to the schedule.
+Should the more classes, he/she will not receive credits for the course no matter what his/ e on the test(s).
+The student must be on time for class. n, completed homework assignments - students are required to come on each d their best with respect to active participation in seminar sessions.
+Students their own copies of the required materials and complete the assigned tasks and a fail to bring your own copy or a completed home assignment for a particular marked as absent. ent - students will take 2 tests.
+There will not be any re-take tests. udents must get 65 % after calculating a total of all the tests. the course will be based on the following grading scale : Learning outcomes: To understand post-w the end of the WWII. the skills necessary to use the methods of hi to objectively determ The student will be a var history; to be better informed about the decades of changes that followed .
+The course helps prepare students to develop the historical knowledge and o interpret the past with clarity.
+The student will understand and will be able to istorical enquiry.
+The student will be able to analyse past events, and attempt ine the patterns of cause and effect. able to implement basic concepts of history such as perspectives, continuity d effect, evidence, empathy, significance and contestability.

-FX 64 and less.

-Should you have any questions on the above explained forms of assessment, address them to your lecturer at the beginning of the semester.

-To understand post-war history; to be better informed about the decades of changes that followed the end of the WWII.
-The course helps prepare students to develop the historical knowledge and the skills necessary to interpret the past with clarity.
-The student will understand and will be able to use the methods of historical enquiry.
-The student will be able to analyse past events, and attempt to objectively determine the patterns of cause and effect.

-The student will be able to implement basic concepts of history such as perspectives, continuity and change, cause and effect, evidence, empathy, significance and contestability.

-Introductory session

-Great Britain after WWII

-The Conservatives in Office 1951-64

-The Years of Consensus 1964 -1979

-The Thatcher Revolution 1979 -1990

-From Thatcherism to New Labour 1990-1999

-Population and the family

-Cities, Suburbs, Countryside

-Immigration, Racism

-Youth culture

-The Growth of Social movements

-Welfare, Poverty and Social Inequalities

-Living Standards and Consumption

-Week 13, 14:

-Compulsory materials:
+Brief outline of the course: Week 1: Introductory session Week 2: Great Britain after WWII Week 3.
+The Conservatives in Office 1951-64 The Years of Consensus 1964 - 1979 Week 4: The Thatcher Revolution 1979 -1990 Week 5.
+From Thatcherism to New Labour 1990-1999 Week 6: TEST 1 Week 7: Tutorial week Week 8: Population and the family Cities, Suburbs, Countryside Week 9: Immigration, Racism Youth culture Week 10 : The Growth of Social movements Welfare, Poverty and Social Inequalities Week 11: Living Standards and Consumption Week 12: TEST 2 Week 13, 14 : TUTORIAL week

-selected chapters from:
+Compulsory materials : selected chapters from : \M.Lynch.

-- M.Lynch.
 Britain 1945-2007.
-Hodder Education. - Addison, P., Jones, H. 2005.
+Hodder Education. \Addison, P., Jones, H. 2005.
 A Companion to Contemporary Britain.
 Blackwell Publishing.
-Recommended texts: - Abercrombie, N., at al. 2000.
+Recommended texts: \Abercrombie, N., at al. 2000.
 Contemporary British Society.
 Cambridge, CUP.